nicklauscyc/vqa/README.md

 ## Running the code
+This model is based off https://github.com/Cyanogenoid/pytorch-vqa Before running the code please download the relevant train, validation and test data from https://vizwiz.org/tasks-and-datasets/vqa/
-This model is based off https://github.com/Cyanogenoid/pytorch-vqa Each section below tells you which scripts to run depending on whether the results for the Resnet-18 or CNN are desired
+Each section below tells you which scripts to run depending on whether the results for the Resnet-18 or CNN are desired